aleph2c/miros/docs/_sources/i_mongol_example.rst.txt

 with his brethren.
 They were especially dangerous to officers, since an officer would often be on horse back to increase their mobility and express their rank.
 The speed of the chasing officer would pull him away from his protecting mass;
-leaving him alone and flanked by his enemies.
+leaving him alone and flanked by his enemies, his helmet blinding his peripheral vision.
 He had no real chance of catching his prey; all of his training and ideas about the world working against him.

 From the outside the mongols would appear like a angry swarm of wasps;
 incomprehensible, always out of reach.
 Any engagement with them reducing the